By Bill Mefford

 Yet, that is what most progressives tend to do - we tend to ignore and skip over Romans 13:1-9a and try to jump to the second part of verse nine when Paul reminds the Romans that love is most important.
 I agree we should remind folks that this passage is in there as well, but let's not ignore the passage before this.
 It is there and we should point out to folks that it is there and that Paul was wrong in his claims.

 We should also remember that Scripture is checked by and balanced by other Scripture.
 We must always be ready to balance Paul's misguided claims in the first part of Romans 13 with the stories of the disciples in Acts 5:29 when they tell their religious leaders that they must obey God and not their ruling authorities.
 Jesus regularly disobeyed his ruling authorities and was, lest we not forget, crucified as an enemy of the Roman state for doing so!
-If Jesus had followed Paul and Beauregard Sessions, there would have been no crucifixion and the book of Romans would never have been written!
+If Jesus had followed Paul and Sessions, there would have been no crucifixion and the book of Romans would never have been written!

 We will not go to hell for pointing out that Paul is wrong in his claim here.
 We must deal honestly with this passage and that means to call Paul out for writing something that is simply factually and historically wrong.

 I believe in the authority of Scripture.
 I believe that God can use Scripture to shape us, encourage us, rebuke us, and transform us.
-But the beginning of Romans 13 has been used to justify oppression and brutal violations of human rights.
+But the beginning of Romans 13 has been used to justify oppression and brutal violations of human rights throughout history.
 We must not shy away from Romans 13 and we must answer it with the overwhelming number of other places in the canon where following God meant disobeying ruling authorities.

 If people in our churches want to know how we should publicly engage in the missional work of organizing and advocating for justice, there is much in the Old Testament (like Esther) that we can learn from.
 There are many passages in the gospels we can learn from.
 There is much in the rest of the New Testament, including other letters from Paul, that we can and should learn from.
-Let's not forget the tremendous harm that overly simplistic and acontextual interpretations of Romans 13 has caused and remember the entirety of Scripture when seeing how we, the Body of Christ, should relate to the state.
+Let's not forget the tremendous harm that overly simplistic and acontextual interpretations of Romans 13 have caused and remember the entirety of Scripture when seeing how we, the Body of Christ, should relate to the state.
 And for today our calling is clear: we must RESIST.